paulvaughan/code201-labday1/README.md

 From the repository root folder do the following to push changes to the remote repository

-`` git add .
+`` git add . ||
-git commit -m "commit message" git push``
+git commit -m "commit message" ||
+git push``

-``additional changes conducted to html and css code - font and background adjustments``git
+- Additional changes conducted to html and css code - font and background adjustments